 Our By-laws provide for a majority voting standard for the election of directors in uncontested elections, which provides that to be elected, a director nominee must receive a greater number of votes FOR his or her election than votes AGAINST such election.
 The number of votes cast with respect to that director's election excludes abstentions and broker non-votes with respect to that director's election.
 In contested elections where the number of director nominees exceeds the number of directors to be elected, the voting standard will be a plurality of the shares present in person or by proxy and entitled to vote.
 In an uncontested election, if a director nominee who already serves as a director is not elected and no successor is elected, the resignation policy in our Corporate Governance Guidelines provides that such director will offer to tender his or her resignation to the Board.
 Our Nominating and Corporate Governance Committee will make a recommendation to the Board on whether to accept or reject the resignation, or whether to take some other action.
-The Board will act on the Nominating and Corporate Governance Committee's recommendation and publicly disclose its decision within 90 days from the date of the certification of the election results.
+The Board will act on the Nominating and Corporate Governance Committee's recommendation and publicly disclose its decision within 90 days from the date of the certification of the election results

 It is intended that, unless you give contrary instructions, shares represented by proxies solicited by the Board will be voted for the election of the two director nominees listed below.
 We have no reason to believe that any director nominee will be unable to serve, or for good cause will not serve, if elected at the Annual Meeting.
 In the event that one or more director nominees is unexpectedly unable to serve, or for good cause will not serve, proxies may be voted for another person designated as a substitute nominee by the Board, or the Board may reduce its size.
 Information relating to each director nominee and for each continuing director, including his or her period of service as a director of bluebird, principal occupation and other biographical material is shown below.
-Pursuant to the By-laws, the Board are filled exclusively by the affirmative vote of a majority of the remaining directors, even if less than a quorum is present, and not by the stockholders.
+Pursuant to the By-laws, the Board has fixed the number of directors at nine as of the date of the Annual Meeting, and we have one vacancy.
+Vacancies on the Board are filled exclusively by the affirmative vote of a majority of the remaining directors, even if less than a quorum is present, and not by the stockholders.
 Your proxy cannot be voted for a greater number of persons than the number of director nominees named in this proxy statement.